Frequently Asked Questions

 Three meals each day are catered by local restaurants.
 Healthy snacks are available at certain times during the day.
-Victory will accommodate specific diets as determined by the dietician.
+Victory will accommodate specific diets as determined by the dietitian.
 No outside food or drinks are permitted.

 Is there a dress code?